Learning Outcomes

 The terms 'debit' and 'credit' simply refer to the left-hand side (DR) and right-hand side (CR) of an account ledger, respectively.
 The rules determining whether an entry is a debit or credit depend on the type of account and the nature of the transaction:

-Understanding which side to use for different transaction types is critical for accurate record-keeping.
+Understanding which side to use for different transaction types is critical for accurate record-keeping and for preventing breaches, especially when dealing with client money under the SRA Accounts Rules.

 Business Money vs Client Money